Msameim181/Python-Logging-Best-Practice/README.md

 - Configurable logging settings using Pydantic.
 - Customizable log levels and loggers for different services.
 - Support for trace IDs and request IDs.
+- Support for process IDs.
 - Customizable log formats and handlers.
 - Asynchronous and synchronous function tracing.
+- Uvicorn integration for logging configuration to customize log settings.
+- FastAPI integration for request ID management.
+- SocketIO integration for request ID management.
+- Practical examples for different frameworks and use cases.

 ## Installation